 Trim makes up for the free services with these fees, as well as by receiving compensation for recommendations.
 For example, if Trim suggests a credit card for you, and you apply for that card and get it, Trim will get compensated for steering you in that direction.
 However, that doesn’t mean that you aren’t getting quality ideas for products and services that can make your financial life better.

 Overall, Trim can be a helpful way to gain some perspective on your spending and to tweak your budget.
-It’s mainly aimed at helping you save money, reduce spending on unnecessary subscriptions and services, and get your finances on track.
+It’s mainly aimed at helping you save money, reducing spending on unnecessary subscriptions and services, and getting your finances on track.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.